lmnleaf/github-getting-started-guides/ghec/EDUs/edu-quickstart-enterprise-setup.md

   <br>

   - **Go to:**
-    - _Enterprise &rarr; Settings &rarr; Verified and Approved Domains &rarr select "Restrict email notifications to only verified and approved domains"_
+    - _Enterprise &rarr; Settings &rarr; Verified and Approved Domains &rarr; select Restrict email notifications to only verified and approved domains_

+  # <Line>

+  - **Info:**
-  - **Info:** Both verified and approvided domains can be used to restrict email notifications to specified domains for faculty, staff, and students.
+    - Both verified and approvided domains can be used to restrict email notifications to specified domains for faculty, staff, and students.
 Unlike verified domains, approved domains do not need to be verified via a DNS provider.

   # <Line>